louiswilbrink/learning-rust/rust-notes.md

 - **Mutable references** can only be referenced *once*.
 - Rust only allows **mutation** in a very controlled fashion, which avoids **data races**.
 - At any given time, you can have *either* one mutable reference *or* any number of *immutable* references.
-- In Rust, you'll always know what will *never* change; and what *can* change is going to be atomic and with minimal or zero side effect.
+- In Rust, you'll always know what will *never* change; and what *can* change is going to be atomic and with minimal or zero side effects.
 - A **reference's scope** starts when it is introduced up until it is *last used*.
 - You can create a mutable reference to a value *after* the *immutable* reference is *last used*.
 - The compiler can tell when a reference is no longer being used (even  before the end of **functional scope**) using **non-lexical lifetimes**.